 So, Kloppenborg: “Since no two historical phenomena are identical, it is always possible to point to differences.
 The question is, whether such differences are salient in such a way to make comparison impossible, or whether some differences can be ignored in the interests of comparison” (“Disciplined Exaggeration,” 397).

-See “What are We Comparing?” pp. 79–92.
+See “What are We Comparing?”

 According to M. Eugene Boring, Leander Keck once said, “[e]ven a smell of a primary source is better than a shelf of secondary sources” (Hellenistic Commentary, 11).